rdkcentral/rdk-halif-test-device_settings/docs/pages/dsCompositeIn/ds-compositeIn-L3-TestProcedure.md

 - Device Connect prompt:

-    The test will Request User to connect Source device to Composite In port:
+    The test will Request the User to connect the Source device to the Composite In port:

   - Question: "Connect the compositeIn source device to Port port_type and press Y: "
-  - Press **Y** if user connected the device and acknowledge it. (this will mark the step as PASS).
+  - Press **Y** if the user connected the device and acknowledged it. (this will mark the step as PASS).

-- Device changes the scale and request user to confirm:
+- The device changes the scale and requests user to confirm:

   - Question: "Check video scaled on port_type and press (Y/N)"
-  - Press **Y** if user sees the video scaling. (this will mark the step as PASS).
+  - Press **Y** if the user sees the video scaling. (this will mark the step as PASS).
-  - Press **N** if user could not see the video scaling. (this will mark the step as FAIL).
+  - Press **N** if the user cannot see the video scaling. (this will mark the step as FAIL).

 - Repeat for Scaling factor:

-  The test will iterate through all available scaling parameter and set scaling accordingly..
+  The test will iterate through all available scaling parameters and set scaling accordingly..

 - Repeat for All Ports: